-1 through (f), a sex or violent offender is required to register under this 2 chapter until the expiration of ten (10) years after the date the sex or 3 violent offender: 4 (1) is released from a penal facility (as defined in 5 IC 35-31.5-2-232) or a secure juvenile detention facility of a state 6 or another jurisdiction; 7 (2) is placed in a community transition program;

-- (2) is placed in a community transition program; - (3) is placed in a community corrections program; - (4) is placed on parole; or for the sex or violent offense requiring registration, whichever occurs last.
-The registration period is tolled during any period that the sex or violent offender is incarcerated.
-The registration period does not restart if the offender is convicted of a subsequent offense.
-However, if the subsequent offense is a sex or violent offense, or an offense under IC 11-8-8-17, section 17 of this chapter, a new registration period may be imposed in accordance with this chapter.
-The department shall ensure that an offender who is no longer required to register as a sex or violent offender is notified that the obligation to register has expired, and shall ensure that the offender's information is no longer published to the public portal of the sex and violent offender registry Internet web site website established under IC 36-2-13-5.5.
+173 1 through (f), a sex or violent offender is required to register under this 2 chapter until the expiration of ten (10) years after the date the sex or 3 violent offender: 4 (1) is released from a penal facility (as defined in 5 IC 35-31.5-2-232) or a secure juvenile detention facility of a state 6 or another jurisdiction; 7 (2) is placed in a community transition program; 8 (3) is placed in a community corrections program; 9 (4) is placed on parole; or 10 (5) is placed on probation; 11 for the sex or violent offense requiring registration, whichever occurs 12 last.
+The registration period is tolled during any period that the sex or 13 violent offender is incarcerated.
+The registration period does not restart 14 if the offender is convicted of a subsequent offense.
+However, if the 15 subsequent offense is a sex or violent offense, or an offense under 16 IC 11-8-8-17, section 17 of this chapter, a new registration period may 17 be imposed in accordance with this chapter.
+The department shall 18 ensure that an offender who is no longer required to register as a sex or 19 violent offender is notified that the obligation to register has expired, 20 and shall ensure that the offender's information is no longer published 21 to the public portal of the sex and violent offender registry Internet web 22 site website established under IC 36-2-13-5.5.
+23 (b) A sex or violent offender who is a sexually violent predator is 24 required to register for life.
+25 (c) A sex or violent offender who is convicted of at least one (1) 26 offense under section 5(a) of this chapter that the sex or violent 27 offender committed: